What is EMDR?

 EMDR seems to have a direct effect on how the brain processes information.
 Following a successful EMDR session, a person no longer relives the images, sounds, and feelings associated with the event.
 You still remember what happened, but it is less upsetting.
 EMDR seems similar to what occurs naturally during dreaming or REM (rapid eye movement) sleep.
 You see disturbing material in a new and less distressing way.

 What is the EMDR session like?

 The therapist works with the client to identify a specific problem.
 The client recalls the disturbing issue or event, what was seen, felt, heard, thought, etc., along with beliefs currently held about that event.
 While experiencing bilateral stimulation (often back-and-forth movement of the eyes), the client notices whatever comes to mind without controlling content.
 Eye movements are continued until the memory becomes less disturbing and is associated with positive thoughts and beliefs, for example, “I did the best I could.”
 During EMDR, intense emotions can arise, but most people feel less disturbance level by the end of the EMDR session.

 How long does EMDR take?

-One or more sessions are required to understand the nature of the problem and to decide whether EMDR is an appropriate treatment.
-The type of problem, life circumstances, and the amount of previous trauma will determine how many treatment sessions are necessary.
+One or more sessions are required to understand the nature of the problem and to decide whether EMDR is an appropriate PTSD treatment.
+The type of problem, life circumstances, and the amount of previous trauma will determine how many EMDR sessions are necessary.